 The UK Clinical Aptitude Test (UKCAT) is used by a range of UK medical and dental schools.
 The test helps universities make informed choices from amongst the many highly qualified applicants who apply for their medical and dental degree programmes.

-Our programme of individual tuition at Oxford Tutorial College will give you guidance on the strategies needed to maximise your score.
+Our programme of preparatory tuition at Oxford Tutorial College will give you guidance on the strategies needed to maximise your score.
 Our test experts will teach you how the exam is structured and what capabilities it aims to test.
 We will then look at your responses to UKCAT past papers and discuss the best answers.
 Advice will also be given for further UKCAT practice before the test.

 The BioMedical Admissions Test (BMAT) is a subject-specific test for applicants to Medicine, Veterinary Medicine and similar courses at a number of UK universities.
 It has a different format to the UKCAT and is held by some to be a slightly more challenging exam.

-Oxford Tutorial College offers individual tuition that helps candidates better understand the various demands of the different sections of the test; how the questions are targeted; how to use the time available wisely; and how best to continue their preparation for the test.
+Oxford Tutorial College offers tuition that helps candidates better understand the various demands of the different sections of the test; how the questions are targeted; how to use the time available wisely; and how best to continue their preparation for the test.

 The Law National Aptitude Test, or LNAT, is run by a consortium of UK universities.
 It helps universities make a fairer choice from the many highly qualified applicants who want to join their undergraduate law programmes.
-We can arrange a programme of individual tuition which will help you to approach the test confidently and efficiently, understanding its structure, the abilities it measures, and how to tackle the different types of question in the exam.
+We arrange a programme of tuition which will help you to approach the test confidently and efficiently, understanding its structure, the abilities it measures, and how to tackle the different types of question in the exam.

 The ELAT (English Literature Admissions Test) is a pre-interview test for applicants to undergraduate courses in English at Oxford University.
 The test is designed to enable applicants to show their ability in the key skill of close reading – paying attention to such elements as the language, imagery, allusion, syntax, form and structure of the set passages.